Ladder99/ladder99/services/agent/README.md

 ## Styles

-The CSS styles are adapted with thanks from https://github.com/TrakHound/MTConnect-Agent-Stylesheet.
+The CSS styles are adapted from https://github.com/TrakHound/MTConnect-Agent-Stylesheet.

 ## Contributing